margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** govern, dominion, restraint, clout, authority direct, sway, monitor

 ## Pain ##
-Pain, torment
+Pain, torment.
-Tormented with lack, being mocked
+Tormented with lack, being mocked.
-Aching within
+Aching within.
-Ignored
-Condescended
+Ignored.
+Condescended.
-Gieving over loss, mourning over what has gone wrong Suffering in silence, afraid to speak up
+Grieving over loss, mourning over what has gone wrong.
+Suffering in silence, and afraid to speak up.
-Forever in the depth of the darkness
+Forever in the depth of the darkness.
-Finding ways to soothe oneself, free from the wounds, and heal by finding the inner wholeness
+Finding ways to soothe oneself, free from the wounds, and heal by finding the inner wholeness.

 <br>